Collection of personal data

 What are cookies?

 A cookie is a text file that is sent from a website to the device (computer, tablet, smartphones, etc.) used by the user to view it.
 A cookie is saved on a user’s device for a set period of time (from a few minutes up to several months) and can be read from the website that sent it.
-A cookie contains information on the website that sent it and on specific information saved by single cookies.

 What types of cookies do we use?